 - 2013 : 1 US$ = 60.0 INR.

-Value of Indian Rupee : Does it matter?
+The value of Indian Rupee: Does it matter?

 UPSC has often asked this question – directly and indirectly – how does a fall in rupee affects exports and imports?
 Wait, before analyzing this topic let’s see one more question 🙂 Why do governments devalue their currencies?
 They do it mainly to improve the balance of trade (or in other words increase exports and decrease imports!).

-Exports vs Falling in Indian Rupee Value : The local currency effect
+Exports vs Fall in the Indian Rupee Value: The local currency effect

 A devaluation means that more local currency is needed to purchase imports and exporters get more local currency when they convert the export proceeds (the foreign exchange that they get for their exports).
 In other words: imports become more expensive – and exporters earn more money.
 This is supposed to discourage imports – and to encourage exports and, in turn, to reduce trade deficits.
-Clear,uh?
+Clear, Value: uh?

 That was an explanation giving stress to the local currency angle.
 Let’s see the same case analyzing the volume effect.

-Exports vs Falling in Indian Rupee Value : The volume effect
+Exports vs Fall in the Indian Rupee Value: The volume effect

 Assume that India is the exporting country and America as the importing country.
 India exports apples to America.
 Assume that India devalued India rupee from Rs.
 50 =1 dollar to Rs.100 = 1 dollar.
 The cost of an apple in India before and after rupee devaluation is Rs.50.
 Now analyse what will happen.

-Think from American perspective.
+Think from the American perspective.
 For them earlier with 1$, they used to get only 1 apple.
-Now after fall in Indian rupee they get 2 apples.
+Now after falling in Indian rupee, they get 2 apples.
 So importing from India has become really cheaper for America and they will use this case to their maximum advantage.
-This case will favour exporters in India in two ways : (1) They can now sell more apples (volume effect), trade volume will increase.
+This case will favour exporters in India in two ways: (1) They can now sell more apples (volume effect), trade volume will increase.
 (2) Indian currency they get when converted is now higher than before.
 (It was Rs.50 before, now it is Rs.100 – for 1 US$ received)

 Thus, every time there is a fall in rupee against US dollar, exporters from India are benefited.
-(Eg: Software companies, sea food exporters etc.) This situation badly affects importers or those who wish to visit US for holidays as they need more local currency to get the same service or product.
+(Eg: Software companies, seafood exporters etc.) This situation badly affects importers or those who wish to visit the US for holidays as they need more local currency to get the same service or product.